smarr/are-we-fast-yet/README.md

 #### Macro Benchmarks

  - [CD] is a simulation of an airplane collision detector.
 Based on WebKit's JavaScript [CDjs].
-Originally, CD was designed to evaluated real-time JVMs.
+Originally, CD was designed to evaluate real-time JVMs.

  - [DeltaBlue] is a classic VM benchmark used to tune, e.g.,